Velodyne Lidar Inc. (VLDR): Get Prepared for Trading Lift Off

-Velodyne Lidar Inc. (VLDR) is priced at $1.14 after the most recent trading session.
-At the very opening of the session, the stock price was $1.05 and reached a high price of $1.11, prior to closing the session it reached the value of $1.10.
-The stock touched a low price of $1.04.Recently in News on July 19, 2022, Velodyne Lidar Announces Virginia Boulet as Chairperson of the Board.
+Velodyne Lidar Inc. (VLDR) is priced at $0.95 after the most recent trading session.
+At the very opening of the session, the stock price was $1.09 and reached a high price of $1.10, prior to closing the session it reached the value of $1.10.
+The stock touched a low price of $0.9464.Recently in News on July 19, 2022, Velodyne Lidar Announces Virginia Boulet as Chairperson of the Board.
 Velodyne Lidar, Inc. (NASDAQ: VLDR, VLDRW), (the “Company”) today announced that Virginia Boulet was appointed the Chairperson of the Board of Directors, effective immediately.
 Michael Dee, the former Chairperson of the Board informed the Board of his intent to transition out of the Chairperson role.
 He will continue to serve as a member of the Board.
 You can read further details here

 Velodyne Lidar Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $4.9950 on 01/03/22, with the lowest value was $0.8250 for the same time period, recorded on 07/01/22.